Insider’s perspective

 profession."

 - "Very bright and a lot of change.
-The need for educated pharmacists who work and communicate well
+The need for educated pharmacists who work and communicate well is

 huge."

-- "For me personally, I see a continuing trust that is built by patients towards me as I continue
+- "For me personally, I see a continuing trust that is built by patients towards me as I continue to

-earn their respect through compassionate understanding for their specific situation and concerns
+earn their respect through compassionate understanding for their specific situation and concerns as

 I provide solutions, assistance, and insight into these concerns and situations."